 While the cost of living can be high in some of the larger cities, such as Houston, Austin, and Dallas, there are plenty of towns and cities across the state that offer an affordable alternative to big city life without sacrificing a high quality of living.
 Many of these places also provide a measure of security for families with low crime rates, quality educational opportunities, and access to well-paying and enjoyable employment.

-For 2021, here is the list of 9 low cost-of-living places in Texas you might want to know.
+For 2021, here’s the list of 10 lowest cost of living places in Texas you might want to know.

 Table of Contents: